Key Takeaways

 For Teenagers

-- Advocate for later school start times when possible
+- Push for later school start times — the data supports it

-- Dim lights and stop screens 1-2 hours before desired bedtime
+- Dim lights and ditch screens 1-2 hours before target bedtime

 - Keep weekend wake times within 1 hour of weekday times

-- Use blue light filters on devices in evening
+- Use night mode / blue light filters on devices after sunset

 For Young & Middle Adults

-- Limit alcohol—it disrupts sleep more as you age
+- Alcohol disrupts sleep more as you age — pay attention to it

 For Older Adults